|

 by Jeffrey D. Leiser

 Some call it a hobby.
 Some call it an investment.
-I say it's exploding into big profits with small capital amounts.
-I'll explain what IT is in just a moment, so bear with me.
-For example, you could invest $59.00 on July 15, 2002 and on July 15, 2003 your investment could have grown to $250.00.
+I say coin collecting is exploding into big profits with small capital amounts.
+For example, you could have invested $59.00 on July 15, 2002, and on July 15, 2003 your investment could have grown to $250.00.
 That's over a 4 to 1 return.
-Now what do you think of IT?
+Now what do you think of it?

 Oh and better still, the money that you contribute to this particular nest egg has almost no risk.
 And wow!
 What about its artistic beauty that reflects historic meaning?

 What am I talking about?
 Modern commemorative U.S. coins.
 Yep, that's right.
 This is coin collecting, folks.
 But not like you might envision.
 You might be picturing a middle to elderly aged man, sitting quietly at a desk, with magnifying glass in hand, examining some ancient Greek token.
-But this can be very profitable and exciting.
+No sir, this kind of coin collecting is fresh, new, exciting and can be very profitable.

 Take a look at Ebay, for example.
 Look up modern commemorative U.S. coin, and watch the incredible tally of listings that appear.
-Then grab your coin reference book and compare today's winning auction dollars to any of those coins' original issue price.
+Then grab your coin reference book and compare today's sales to any of those coin's original issue price.
 I'll bet for the most part you'll be floored at the difference.
 Below I'll show you some exciting profits you could make.

 Last but not least, how about the 2001 Buffalo Dollar two coin set, which originally sold for $59.00?
 It is now selling as high as $300.00 on Ebay!
-Let's say you had bought all of the above coins over the six year period these coins were issued.
+Let's say you had bought all of the above coins over the six-year period these coins were issued.
 You would have spent a total of $1,854.00 (or $25.75 a month).
-At today's market value, you would have $7,100 in modern rare coins.
-All these coins have, at least, tripled in value.
-I think you're beginning to get the picture here.
+At today's market value, you would have ten times or 1000% return in modern rare coins.
+All of these coins have greatly increased in value in a few short years.

 Shown above left to right - 2000w $10.00 Library of Congress both proof & uncirculated - 1995w 10th Anniversary Gold & Silver Eagle proof mint set - 2001 P&D one dollar Buffalo coins.
 Part of the personal collection of the author.
 (Click on the image to enlarge).

-Tip number two: Do a little research by subscribing to a coin magazine (I like Coin World) and buying a current coin book (the Redbook is good).
-It's always nice to know your terms like MS (mint state), proof, circulated and uncirculated.
+Tip number two: Do a little research by subscribing to a coin magazine (I like Coin World) and buying a current coin book, like the Red book mentioned above.
+It's always nice to know terms like MS (mint state), proof, circulated and uncirculated.
 The same can be said for knowing the current market value of your coins.

 The beauty of investing your money in coins is that, in a sense, you get to "have your cake and eat it too."
 Unlike stocks or a savings account, you actually get something beautiful for your money, which you can take out and look at.
 The old adage in coin collecting is that you can spend every penny you have on your hobby, and still have money left over.
 If you invest wisely, you can make more than you would in any savings account, and your money is there when you need it, ready to be sold for a nice profit when you need ready cash.

-Jeffrey D. Leiser is author of the “Home Buying Inspection Guide” and the "You Can Sell Your House: For Sale By Owner" guidebook, Read more articles on home and garden topics in the Home Style News email newsletter.
-Subscribe free at http://ParadoxPro.com/ezine.html
+Jeffrey D. Leiser is author of the "Home Buying Inspection Guide" and the "You Can Sell Your House: For Sale By Owner" guidebook.

 |